Bouvet Island: Politics and government

-Bouvetøya is one of three dependencies of Norway.
-Unlike Peter I Island and Queen Maud Land, which are subject to the Antarctic Treaty System, Bouvetøya is not disputed.
+Bouvet Island is one of three dependencies of Norway.
+Unlike Peter I Island and Queen Maud Land, which are subject to the Antarctic Treaty System, Bouvet Island is not disputed.
 The dependency status entails that the island is not part of the Kingdom of Norway, but is still under Norwegian sovereignty.
 This implies that the island can be ceded without violating the first article of the Constitution of Norway.
 Norwegian administration of the island is handled by the Polar Affairs Department of the Ministry of Justice and the Police, located in Oslo.

 The annexation of the island is regulated by the Dependency Act of 24 March 1933.
 It establishes that Norwegian criminal law, private law and procedural law apply to the island, in addition to other laws that explicitly state they are valid on the island.
 It further establishes that all land belongs to the state, and prohibits the storage and detonation of nuclear products.

 Bouvet Island has been designated with the ISO 3166-2 code BV and was subsequently awarded the country code top-level domain .bv on 21 August 1997.
 The domain is managed by Norid but is not in use.

 The exclusive economic zone surrounding the island covers an area of 441163 km2.
 Monitoring of compliance with resource laws and regulations is carried out through the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) which includes 27 member states, including Norway.
-Utilizing an intelligence-sharing approach, vessels that may have participated in illegal, unregulated or unreported fishing are subject to blacklisting and potential enforcement measures by member states and through INTERPOL.
+Utilizing an intelligence-sharing approach, vessels that may have participated in illegal, unregulated or unreported fishing are subject to blacklisting and potential enforcement measures by member states and through Interpol.